-Leaf area index (LAI): Significantly the highest leaf area index of 3.42 was recorded in T8 followed by 3.35 in T7 (T1 + Enriched compost 5 t ha-1).
+Leaf area index (LAI): Significantly, the highest leaf area index of 3.42 was recorded in T8, followed by 3.35 in T7 (T1 + Enriched compost 5 t ha-1).
 Whereas T1 (Rock phosphate +Consortium) recorded the lowest leaf area index of 2.70.

-The treatment with recommended dose of fertilizers recorded the maximum values with respect to growth parameters due to availability and uptake of nutrients like nitrogen, phosphorus and potassium to the plants at earlier stages of plant growth.
+The treatment with the recommended dose of fertilizers recorded the maximum values with respect to growth parameters due to the availability and uptake of nutrients like nitrogen, phosphorus and potassium to the plants at earlier stages of plant growth.
 This increase in results was supported by the report of Sharma (1995) in tomato.
-The possible cause for better growth performance under organic sources might be due to the added organic nutrients which would have improved physical and chemical and biological properties of soil which helps in better utilization and absorption of nutrients by the plants ultimately leading to better plant growth and development.
-This might also be attributed due to growth promoting substances secreted by the biofertilizers which in turn might lead to the better root development, better transportation of water, uptake and absorption of nutrients.
-These findings were similar to the findings reported by Kanwar et al.(2002) in cauliflower, Chumyani et al. (2012) in tomato, Merentola et al(2012) in cabbage.
+The possible cause for better growth performance under organic sources might be due to the added organic nutrients, which would have improved physical and chemical and biological properties of soil, which helps in better utilization and absorption of nutrients by the plants, ultimately leading to better plant growth and development.
+This might also be attributed to growth-promoting substances secreted by the biofertilizers, which in turn might lead to better root development, better transportation of water, uptake and absorption of nutrients.
+These findings were similar to the findings reported by Kanwar et al.(2002) in cauliflower, Chumyani et al. (2012) in tomato, and Merentola et al(2012) in cabbage.